andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 To a Norwegian a fjord is, I dunno, like *that water out there*.

 In Norway a fjord isn't defined.
-In Norway a fjord is a vibe.
+In Norway a fjord is a *vibe*.

 If you're cool like the Norwegians and call it a fjord or lame like the geological technocrats and call it... a non-fjordian estuary?... the Oslofjord